markusprograms/GHRun/README.md

 <br>
 Once you request running a repository, the server will cache it for some time, so when you run the same repository again, you won't have to wait.

+## Supported files
+All file types are supported.
+Note that the repl doesn't evaluate any files on the server.

 ## Known problems and how to avoid them
 ### Paths starting with '/'
 When you have a HTML file, that requires loading another file, for example `style.css` and you import it like `<link rel="stylesheet" href="/style.css">`, you might notice that the file doesn't load. <br>